Free preview · no sign-up · multi-exchange

 Why Canadian crypto holders choose DYOR.tax

-Built for CRA reporting, Schedule 3 support, and wallet coverage
+Built for CRA activity review, Schedule 3 support, and wallet coverage

 From Schedule 3 output to DeFi wallet scanning, the preview helps organize Canadian crypto capital gains records for review.